stfil-io/stfil-docs/docs/fdo/governance/fdo-qualify.md

-# 会员资格
+# Membership

-参与创意提交、评论、提案提交和投票仅限于 STFIL DAO 成员。FDAO持有者，stFil持有者，SP都是STFIL DAO的成员。
+Participation in idea submissions, comments, proposal submissions and voting is limited to STFIL DAO members.
+FDAO holders, stFil holders, and SP are all members of STFIL DAO.